Difference Between Active and Passive Learning

 Main Differences Between Active and Passive Learning

-1. Student involvement is high in active learning as it is done by the collaboration of teacher and student however in passive learning there is often less or no student involvement.
+1. Student involvement is high in active learning as it is done by the collaboration of teacher and student however, in passive learning, there is less or no student involvement.

-2. Active learning is student-centered while passive learning is teacher-centered
+2. Active learning is student-centred, while passive learning is teacher-centred

 5. Active learning encourages involvement, conversation, and regular feedback while also fostering critical thinking.
 Passive learning allows the presentation of more information, gives the instructor better control, and enables a structured presentation of the material.